rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 *   **Step 1: Extract and Filter Valid Order History**

-    When developer partners query our order header endpoint, they should filter out canceled orders to keep their forecasting data clean and accurate
+    When developer partners query our order endpoint, they should filter out canceled orders to keep their forecasting data clean and accurate

     **HTTP** **GET:** op/apiv1/order-details?orderHeaderId=152&isCancelled=false